SAP-archive/iot-edge-samples/IoT_Edge/dft/README.md

 You might also be interested to modify the value of the parameter  _service.externalPort_ which is the port where the dft endpoint is published externally.

+If your deployment will be binded to the SAP Edge Gateway Service you must put _bindServices.enabled_ to **true** .
+In this case you might also be interested to tune the other parameters:
+- _property_: specify the input Capability Property name for the DFT algorithm (data type must be numeric, float compatible)
+- _propertyOut_: specify the output Capability Property name for the DFT algorithm result (it must be a string), it must be inside the same Capability
+- _samples_: the number of samples used for the DFT algorithm
+- _spacing_: the spacial spacing for the DFT algorithm

 ---

 Open the file _chart-dft/dft/Chart.yaml_